foundersandcoders/workshop-api/morning-workshop.md

  ## Postman
  You should have already downloaded Postman at the beginning of the day, if not visit [https://www.getpostman.com/] (https://www.getpostman.com/)
- We are going to use postman to explore the TFL api, firstly do a GET request to the following URL: https://api.tfl.gov.uk/Line/central/Arrivals/940GZZLUBLG?direction=inbound&app_id=&app_key=
+ We are going to use postman to explore the TFL api, firstly to a GET request to the following URL: https://api.tfl.gov.uk/Line/central/Arrivals/940GZZLUBLG?direction=inbound&app_id=&app_key=

  + How long till the next departing train from Bethnal Green, and what is it's destination?

  + Using the [TFL API documentation] (https://api.tfl.gov.uk/) use postman to find out the following?

 1. The number of tfl bike at River Street , Clerkenwell?
-2. The number of empty bike slots at River Street , Clerkenwell?
+2. The number of empty bikes slots at River Street , Clerkenwell?
 3. What is the commonName for the tube station found at lat: 51.53277643276, lon: -0.10597868848?
 4. Which buses stop at the bus stop point id of 490003327J?